MakeshiftMaker/DHT11/README.md

     }
 ```

+this program reads out the values from the Sensor 100 times and prints them if the data is in tact

 The datasheet advises to give the Sensor about 1 second between each readout, or else it might not be able to keep up.